oras-project/artifacts-spec/artifact-manifest.md

 - **`blobs`** *array of objects*

     An OPTIONAL collection of 0 or more blobs.
 The blobs array is analogous to [oci.image.manifest layers][oci-image-manifest-spec-layers], however unlike [image-manifest][oci-image-manifest-spec], the ordering of blobs is specific to the artifact type.
-Some artifacts may choose an overlay of files, while other artifact types may store indepdent collections of files.
+Some artifacts may choose an overlay of files, while other artifact types may store independent collections of files.

     - Each item in the array MUST be a [descriptor][descriptor], and MUST NOT refer to another `manifest` providing dependency closure.
     - The max number of blobs is not defined, but MAY be limited by [distribution-spec][oci-distribution-spec] implementations.